rjwrobel86/syllabi/README.md

 # syllabi
 My Syllabi

-These are the syllabi from all of the courses I've taught at Webster University.
+These are the syllabi from all of the courses I've taught at Webster University, primarily at the Walker School of Business.

+Economics:
+ECON 2000 - Survey of Economics
+BUSN 5620 - Current Economic Analysis
+BUSN 6120 - Managerial Economics

+Statistics:
+BUSN 2750 - Introduction to Statistics
+BUSN 5020 - Quantitative Methods for the MBA
+BUSN 5760 - Applied Business Statistics

 I must be pretty smart, eh?